wcatz/alpine-rpi-os/README.md

 3)  Rename the folders with the following commands.

     ```
-    mv prometheus-2.27.1.linux-arm64 prometheus
+    mv prometheus-2.27.1.linux-arm64 /etc/prometheus
     ```
     ```
-    mv node_exporter-1.1.2.linux-arm64 node_exporter
+    mv node_exporter-1.1.2.linux-arm64 /etc/node_exporter
     ```

-4)  Follow the guide written in README.txt contained in the $HOME directory after installing cnode, scripts and services to start the services accordingly.
+4)  Follow the guide written in README.txt contained in the $HOME directory after installing pi-pool, scripts and services to start the services accordingly.

     ```
     more ~/README.txt
     ```